Debunking a Data-Driven World

 Method

+Courses are being implemented at the institutions of the project leads.
+We are currently also cooperating with additional educational institutions in an attempt to extend the project to provide teacher education institutions with a tested and adaptable course that directly addresses one of the most pressing educational needs of our time.
+Teachers trained in this program will be better equipped to critically engage with AI-driven media, identify manipulative data practices, and foster similar skills among their students.
 The project is expected to have a significant impact by directly equipping students with the essential skills to identify and challenge deceptive data and misinformation.
 This fosters a more informed, skeptical, and resilient student body capable of navigating the modern information landscape.
 The impact will be measured via the quantitative assessments of student learning outcomes before and after the course.
-By making the curriculum available as an Open Educational Resource, the project’s impact is designed to be scalable, extending beyond the partner institutions to empower a broader audience of students and educators, thereby contributing to a more data-literate society.
+The project’s impact is designed to be scalable, extending beyond the partner institutions to empower a broader audience of students and educators, thereby contributing to a more data-literate society.